elusivecodes/FrostDateTime/README.md

 #### Add

-To add a duration of time to the current date, use the `add()` method.
+Add a duration to the DateTime.

 - `duration` can be either a *DateInterval* object or a relative date string.